jp-quant/jp-quant.github.io/_posts/2020-09-01-timeseries_bayesian_glm.md

 ---

-In short, a generalized linear model covers all possible ways of how different distributions of difference factors can "hierarchichally" impact the defined distribution of the observed, hence the Bayesian approach, built from the amazing yet simple Baye's Theorem:
+In short, a generalized linear model covers all possible ways of how different distributions of difference factors can "hierarchically" impact the defined distribution of the observed, hence the Bayesian approach, built from the amazing yet simple **Baye's Theorem**: